asengardeon/diversos/README-ENG.md

 ------

 ## Professional experience
+### **2022-2023** - Ifood Restaurant Agency LTDA##
+** Role: ** Software Engineer Specialist
+** Abstract: Specialist engineer to support the development of the Beneficios BU solutions, working with the development of microservices in the financial area and business data.
+Attributions: Act as a software engineer across the BU, focusing on the financial and data squads of companies, but cross between the BU teams.
+Focus on the technical development of people and the dissemination of good development practices, in addition to the responsibility for helping with the development of innovative solutions.

+Stack: Kotlin, Go, Nodejs, Postgresql, Redis, AWS, Kafka, Docker, Kubernetes, Gitlab, SonarQube, Grafana, Prometheus
+Methodology: Kanban

 ### *2021-2022* - **Ambevtech**

 **Role**: Developer.

-**Resumo**: Java/Spring developer : Development of applications focused on product tax taxes.
+**Abstract**: Java/Spring developer : Development of applications focused on product tax taxes.
 Project focused on migration from legacy product to microservice

+**Stack:** Java, Postgresql, Redis, MongoDB, Azure, RabbitMQ, Docker, Kubernetes, Gitlab, Sonarqube, Datadog
+Methodology: Kanban

 ### *2021-2021* - **Ambevtech**